-- Indigenous land-based camps will be available to all high school students. - Support the work of First Nations, Metis and Inuit Success Coaches and Elders in Schools working with students toward high school completion and Truth & Reconciliation initiatives. - Provide staff with opportunities to build capacity in the TQS #5; specifically where teachers and school leaders learn about First Nations, Métis, and Inuit perspectives and experiences, treaties, and the history and legacy of residential schools. - Continue the Education Service Agreement with Rupertsland Institute/Metis Nation to equip staff to develop and apply Metis foundational knowledge, legislation and agreements as outlined in TQS and LQS Competency #5. - Increase mental health support for Indigenous students through the Mental Health in Schools Pilot project. - Increase mental health support for all students and provide effective Family School Liaison programming in all classrooms. - Collaborative Response will continue in LRSD schools to effectively support every student.
+- Indigenous land-based camps will be available to all high school students. - Support the work of First Nations, Metis and Inuit Success Coaches and Elders in Schools working with students toward high school completion and Truth & Reconciliation initiatives. - Provide staff with opportunities to build capacity in the TQS #5; specifically where teachers and school leaders learn about First Nations, Métis, and Inuit perspectives and experiences, treaties, and the history and legacy of residential schools. - Continue the Education Service Agreement with Rupertsland Institute/Metis Nation to equip staff to develop and apply Metis foundational knowledge, legislation and agreements as outlined in TQS and LQS Competency #5. - Continue providing Blackfoot Language & Culture classes. - Maintain increased mental health support for all students and provide effective Family School Liaison programming in all classrooms. - Collaborative Response will continue in LRSD schools to effectively support every student. - Staff will engage in Communities of Practice to strengthen supportive learning environments for all students.